 CTC recommends that you enter 10.0.0.1 as the IP address and 255.255.255.0 as the IP mask.

-Note If you are using both serial and Ethernet point to point connections on the same development machine, you must have different IP addresses for each connection.
+- Note If you are using both serial and Ethernet point to point connections on the same development machine, you must have different IP addresses for each connection. - 7.
+Click OK to accept these choices.